kukkels/vrchat-extension/README.md

 ### Worlds page
 - Fix bug that causes friends not to show if one of them is in a private world
-- See what worlds your friends are in
+- See what worlds your friends are in and how many people are in that instance
 - See who of them are in the same instance

 ## Using/Developing